 Want to Change the World?
 Send a Child to Preschool.

-Perhaps the greatest gift a child can receive is the chance to go to a quality preschool or kindergarten.
+Perhaps the greatest gift a child can receive is the chance to go to a quality preschool or kindergarten program.
 Yet despite the proven and lifelong benefits, more than 175 million children — around half of the world's young children — are not enrolled in any form of early childhood education, missing a critical window of development and setting up deep inequalities from the start.

 In low-income countries, the picture is much bleaker: only one in five young children are enrolled in any form of pre-primary education.
 And for too many children who do attend preschool or kindergarten, poorly trained educators, overcrowding and poorly designed lessons diminish the quality of their experience.

 Children deprived of quality early learning opportunities are at a distinct disadvantage, academically and socially.
 By the age of 6, more than 85 percent of a child's brain development is already in place.
-"In kindergarten, they teach us the letters and the numbers, and we play together," says Mohammad, 6, who goes to a UNICEF-supported early childhood education program for Syrian refugees living in Jordan's Za'atari Refugee Camp.
+"In kindergarten, they teach us the letters and the numbers, and we play together," says Mohammad, 6, who goes to a UNICEF-supported kindergartn for Syrian refugees living in Jordan's Za'atari Refugee Camp.
 "When I grow up, I want to become a policeman and I am going to drive their beautiful cars with all the lights and sirens."

 A World Ready to Learn: Prioritizing Quality Early Childhood Education, UNICEF's first ever global report on pre-primary education, reveals that children enrolled in at least one year of pre-primary school are more likely to develop the critical skills they need to succeed in elementary and secondary school, less likely to repeat grades or drop out of school, and therefore more able to contribute to peaceful and prosperous societies and economies when they reach adulthood.
 Above, children learn and play at an early childhood development center, supported by UNICEF, in Ulaanbaatar, Mongolia.